Do This Before Pursuing Federal Contracts As an Independent Consultant

 5. Establish a Contractor and Government Entity (CAGE) Code: A CAGE code is another unique identifier for your business that is designed to be publicly available and has been required to do business with the federal government since 2014.
 These codes allow the government visibility into company ownership and contracting activity through various payment systems.
 If you are not yet a government contractor and need to apply for a CAGE code, you may do so through the Defense Logistics Agency’s website.

 When you have completed all these tasks, you can complete your SAM registration.
 From there you can begin looking for opportunities, either on your own or as independent talent engaged by an established government contractor.
-Getting some expert support if this is your first time applying for a government contract can be very helpful.
-There are a lot of regulations, rules, and laws that pertain to being a federal contractor, and you want to make sure you are completing everything correctly to put yourself in an optimal position to win a contract.
+If this is your first time applying for a government contract, seeking expert support can be invaluable.
+There are many regulations, rules, and laws that apply to federal contractors, and ensuring everything is done correctly will put you in the best position to secure a contract.